rackerlabs/docs-cloud-queues/rst/dev-guide/api-operations/methods/post-post-message-v1-project-id-queues-queue-name-messages.rst

-..
-THIS OUTPUT IS GENERATED FROM THE WADL.
-DO NOT EDIT.

-.. _post-post-message-v1-project-id-queues-queue-name-messages:
+.. _post-message:

 Post message
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^
 .. code::

     POST /v1/{project_id}/queues/{queue_name}/messages

-Posts the message or messages for a 				specified queue.

 This operation posts the specified message or messages.

 You can submit up to 10 messages in a single request, but you must always encapsulate the messages in a collection container (an array in JSON, even for a single message - without the JSON array, you receive the "Invalid request body" message).
 The resulting value of the Location header or response body might be used to retrieve the created messages for further processing.

 The client specifies only the body and TTL for the message.
 The server inserts metadata, such as ID and age.

 The response body contains a list of resource paths that correspond to each message submitted in the request, in the order of the messages.
 If a server-side error occurs during the processing of the submitted messages, a partial list is returned, the partial parameter is set to true, and the client tries to post the remaining messages again.
 If the server cannot enqueue any messages, the server returns a ``503 Service Unavailable`` error message.

 The ``body`` parameter specifies an arbitrary document that constitutes the body of the message being sent.

 The following rules apply for the maximum size:

 * The maximum size of posted messages is the maximum size of the entire request document (rather than the sum of the individual message body field values as it was in earlier releases).
 On error, the client will now be notified of how much it exceeded the limit.
 * The size is limited to 256 KB, including whitespace.

 The document must be valid JSON.
 (Cloud Queues validates it.)

 The ``ttl`` parameter specifies how long the server waits before marking the message as expired and removing it from the queue.
 The value of ``ttl`` must be between 60 and 1209600 seconds (14 days).
 Note that the server might not actually delete the message until its age has reached up to (ttl + 60) seconds, to allow for flexibility in storage implementations.

-This table shows the possible response codes for this operation:
+The following table shows the possible response codes for this operation:

 +--------------------------+-------------------------+-------------------------+
 |Response Code             |Name                     |Description              |